 Thin pots and dull knives will have you running to the takeout line rather than cooking at home.
 Anemic power drills and flimsy hand tools will leave you cursing and make your weekend projects all that more of a chore.

-If you need an item for a one-time use, you can probably get by with a cheaper version, although renting might make even more sense in some cases.
+If you need an item for a one-time use, you can probably get by with a cheaper version.
+Renting might make even more sense in some cases.

-Remember the Yugo?
+Remember the Yugo, a cheap subcompact made in the then-nation of Yugoslavia.
+It was sold in the U.S. in the 1980s.
 There was a reason it was so cheap.
 Low-end cars come with low-end parts.
 They are uncomfortable to drive and may end up needing multiple repairs before dying prematurely.

 Rather than buying the cheapest vehicle possible, look for one with a reputation for reliability and safety.
 It will likely last you longer and need fewer repairs.

 You’ll spend more on a better car, but it doesn’t have to put you in the poorhouse.
-Because cars tend to hold up for many more miles than they used to — with a fair number of top models likely to last for 200,000 miles — go ahead and find a used car that combines quality and lower price.
+Because cars tend to hold up for many miles — with a fair number of top models likely to last for at least 200,000 miles — go ahead and find a used car that combines quality and a slightly lower price.

-It would really stink to pay someone to do your taxes and then find out they filed the paperwork all wrong.
-And yet, that’s the sort of thing that happens when you go the bargain-basement route for professional services.
+It would really stink to pay someone to do your taxes and then find out he or she filed the paperwork all wrong.
+And yet, that’s the sort of thing that happens when you go the cheap route for professional services.

 From financial advisers to auto mechanics, you want to spend extra to get someone who knows what they’re doing.
 It could cost more upfront but will save money in the long run.
 You’ll also save yourself the aggravation and stress from scrambling to clean up the mess created by a cut-rate professional.

-Like cheap cars, some cheap houses may cut corners on quality.
+Like cheap cars, some inexpensive houses may cut corners on quality.
 You get new construction but with paper-thin walls and chintzy cabinets.
 They may be expensive to heat and uncomfortable to live in.

-Or you could buy a cheap old house, one with fantastic bones.
-However, the cheap price could be because it’s in a neighborhood plagued by crime, traffic or some other undesirable element.
-Again, going cheap in this case could make for a poor living environment.
-Plus, your house will be a lousy investment if later no one wants to buy it from you because of the neighborhood.
+You could buy an older house — one with fantastic bones — in hopes of saving money.
+However, the low price could be because it’s in a neighborhood plagued by crime, traffic or some other undesirable element.
+Going cheap in this case could make for a bad living environment.
+Plus, your house will be a lousy investment if no one wants to buy it from you because of the neighborhood.

 Don’t overlook the importance of sometimes splurging on memorable experiences.

-Now, I’m not recommending that people who are deeply in debt jet off on a world tour or spend two weeks in Hawaii.
+I’m not recommending that people who are deeply in debt jet off on a world tour or spend two weeks in Hawaii.
 There are lots of ways to keep your expenditures in check while on a family adventure.
-And if your budget will allow a weekend at the beach or even just a day at the zoo, it can be money well spent.
+And if your budget will allow a weekend at the beach or even just a day at the zoo, it can be money well-spent.